emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * Combat Abilities:
   * __Assassinate:__ If an enemy is unsuspecting, do double damage.
 An enemy is unsuspecting if they don't know you are present.
+Hiding for less than one round of combat is not enough.

 __Thief Abilities__